hachimada/chara_eval/README.md

 To analyze the similarity of writing styles in articles, you can use the `pos_ngram_similarity` module.
 This module computes the similarity between articles based on their POS n-grams.

+The script automatically:
+- Skips similarity calculations for article pairs that already exist in the database
+- Calculates similarities only for new article combinations
+- Creates visualizations (heatmap and distribution plots) after processing

 ```bash
 uv run python -m src.pos_ngram_similarity \
 --xml datasets/*.xml \